Lake Country Stump Grinding logo Lake Country Stump Grinding (262) 710-1956

 How much does stump grinding cost in Wisconsin?

-Most Wisconsin stump grinding jobs cost $3–$4 per inch of stump diameter, with a $150 minimum charge.
-A typical 14-inch residential stump runs $150–$200.
+In Lake Country we price by stump size: small stumps under 10 inches run $60–$150, medium stumps from 10 to 30 inches run $150–$300, and large stumps over 30 inches run $300–$600 and up.
+A typical 14-inch residential stump lands in the medium band around $150–$200.
 The Wisconsin average matches the national average reported by LawnStarter ($272) and Angi ($131–$438).
 Lake Country and Waukesha County pricing tends to land in the lower half of that range because of lower travel times and dense residential demand.

 What is the average cost of stump grinding nationally?

 Because mobilization costs are the same regardless of stump size.
 Loading the grinder, driving to your property, unloading, setting up safety zones, refueling, and packing up takes 60–90 minutes whether the stump is 6 inches or 16 inches.
-Most Wisconsin stump grinders set a $100–$150 minimum to cover this.
-The trade-off: small stumps look "expensive per inch" but the minimum makes the trip economically viable for the company.
+That fixed cost is why even the smallest stumps start in the $60–$150 band.
+The trade-off: small stumps look "expensive per inch" but the band makes the trip economically viable for the company.

-Do most stump grinders charge per inch or per stump?
+Do most stump grinders charge per inch or by size?

 How can I get the cheapest stump grinding price?